 Philosophy of science, science and social values, food systems.
-I'm a postdoc at the Rotman Institute of Philosophy, Western University, Ontario, Canada.
+Postdoc at the Rotman Institute of Philosophy, Western University, Ontario, Canada.

 In this post, I’m going to discuss MOOCs, based on my recent experience in a Coursera course on Social and Economic Networks.
 I’m going to start with a brief explanation of my reasons for taking the course, give a quick overview of the structure of the course, then explain my criticism.
 I’ll end up arguing that, perhaps surprisingly, MOOCs are not effective, even for the math courses that, it would seem, they’re perfect for.